 OSHA requires an SRD limit the free fall to 2 feet (0.9 m) or less.
 If the maximum free fall distance must be exceeded, the employer must document, based on test data, that the maximum arresting force will not be exceeded, and the personal fall arrest system will function properly.
-The SRD discussed in this manual was successfully tested for horizontal use and falls over a steel edge without burrs, as found on steel shapes and metal sheeting, and may be used in situations where a fall may occur over similar edges, such as found on steel shapes or metal sheeting.
-Additional testing has been conducted on a concrete edge substrate, outside and beyond the scope of ANSI Z359.
 Contact Falltech for more information on this testing.